Urbanite: Creating Broken Concrete Patios & WallsUsing old concrete for eco-friendly patios, walkways, walls and planters

 Find local concrete contractors to help with your project.

-Urbanite is a term that refers to broken pieces of unwanted concrete leftover from a demolition project.
+Urbanite is a term that refers to broken pieces of unwanted concrete leftover from a demolition project (learn more about concrete demolition).
 Urbanite can be locally sourced at construction sites or found on Craigslist, and is usually free if you are willing to haul it away.
 Bloggers interested in sustainable building materials have reported using urbanite for patios, walkways, flower beds, fire pits, retaining walls and other outdoor structures.

 Urbanite can be used to create a patio or walkway that looks similar to flagstone.
 Some urbanite enthusiasts have even stained the pieces of concrete with environmentally friendly products for an added decorative appeal.
 The spaces between the urbanite pieces can be filled with sand or gravel, or you can plant ground cover that will grow nicely between them.
 The installation process for urbanite is similar to installing stone or pavers.
 Do your research before embarking on an urbanite patio or walkway project.